 Overall, I was so happy with how the party decorations came out, but even more happy with the BEAUTIFUL weather that day and the fun Brielle had with all her family around!

-Learn how we celebrated her second birthday.
+Look how we celebrated her future birthday parties!